metamorph-inc/cpython/Doc/using/cmdline.rst

 .. cmdoption:: -B

    If given, Python won't try to write ``.pyc`` or ``.pyo`` files on the import of source modules.
-See also :envvar:`PYTHONDONTWRITEBYTECODE`.
+See also :envvar:`OMPYTHONDONTWRITEBYTECODE`.

    .. versionadded:: 2.6